Kpconway519/Project1/README.md

 8. What if the event has no end time?
     Automatically add a severity point.

+9. are we going to store just the start and end destination and plug the two into a function or are we going to store the whole route as one item?

+10. are we gonna need a server running all the time which checks eventbrite periodically?

 Kevin Conway
     Git and backend stuff--firebase if need be
     API's Logic